Eggs & Dairy

 Raw, Cooked, Dry, or Label Weight?

-The best tracking rule for Milk is simple: match the database entry to the state of the food when you weighed it.
-This page uses Milk, whole, 3.25% milkfat, with added vitamin D as the representative source entry, with the serving shown as 500 ml plain cow's milk / about 2 cups.
-The protein range is similar across plain cow's milk fat levels, but calories rise with fat and added sugar.
-Use the carton label for high-protein, flavored, buffalo, lactose-free, or plant milks.
+The best tracking rule for Cow Milk is simple: match the database entry to the state of the food when you weighed it.
+This page uses Milk, whole, 3.25% milkfat, with added vitamin D as the representative source entry, with the serving shown as 250 ml plain cow milk / about 1 cup.
+The protein range is similar across plain cow milk fat levels, but calories rise with fat and added sugar.
+Use the carton label for high-protein, flavored, A2, lactose-free, or breed-specific cow milk.

 For eggs and dairy, brand labels and fat percentage matter.
 Use the exact label when the product is packaged, flavored, or fortified.
 If you batch cook, portion after cooking only when your tracker entry is also cooked.
 If you weigh before cooking, use a raw or dry entry and divide the finished batch into servings after cooking.
 If you are eating a packaged product, the label is normally the most specific source because brands can change water, sodium, sugar, fat, fortification, and serving size.